MicrosoftDocs/win32/desktop-src/DirectShow/error-and-success-codes.md

 ---
-Description: This topic lists the HRESULT return codes that are defined for DirectShow. ms.assetid: 369c2bd1-9c11-4524-b999-6a3b73c45261
+description: This topic lists the HRESULT return codes that are defined for DirectShow. ms.assetid: 369c2bd1-9c11-4524-b999-6a3b73c45261
 title: DirectShow Error and Success Codes (Vfwmsgs.h) ms.topic: reference